 NMC Scientist Rex P. Hjelm Publishes Work in International Journal of Coal Geology

-In this study, Hjelm and colleagues use small-angle neutron scattering (SANS) and ultra-small-angle neutron scattering (USANS) as experimental probes to study the removal of hydrocarbon from a shale nano- to micro-porous matrix, using methane as the injectant.
+In this study, Hjelm and his colleagues used small-angle neutron scattering (SANS) and ultra-small-angle neutron scattering (USANS) to investigate the removal of hydrocarbons from shale nano- and micro-porous structures.
+These powerful neutron-based techniques allow researchers to probe the internal structure of materials and monitor fluid behavior across a wide range of pore sizes that are otherwise difficult to study.